LeboMeje/simple_shell/README.md

 /home/projects/.cargo/bin:/home/projects/.local/bin:/home/projects/.rbenv/plugins/ruby-build/bin:/home/projects/.rbenv/shims:/home/projects/.rbenv/bin:/home/projects/.nvm/versions/node/v10.15.3/bin:/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin:/usr/games:/usr/local/games:/snap/bin:/home/projects/.cargo/bin:/home/projects/workflow:/home/projects/.local/bin

+Command Execution
-Command ExecutionAfter receiving a command, hsh tokenizes it into words using " " as a delimiter.
+After receiving a command, hsh tokenizes it into words using " " as a delimiter.
 The first word is considered the command and all remaining words are considered arguments to that command. hsh then proceeds with the following actions:

 If the first character of the command is neither a slash (\) nor dot (.), the shell searches for it in the list of shell builtins.
 If there exists a builtin by that name, the builtin is invoked.
 If the first character of the command is none of a slash (\), dot (.), nor builtin, hsh searches each element of the PATH environmental variable for a directory containing an executable file by that name.